d1niss/SpotifyVersus/README.md

 - **Containerized Environment:** Fully dockerized for seamless setup and isolated execution.
 - **Robust Build System:** Managed with Maven for dependency handling and automated testing.

+## 🕹️ How It Works

+SpotifyVersus transforms your personal music library into an interactive, single-elimination bracket tournament:

+1. **Secure Spotify Login:** The app safely redirects you to the official Spotify authentication page using the **PKCE OAuth flow**.
+This grants the app temporary, secure access to fetch your playlists and tracks without ever seeing or storing your password.
+2. **Playlist Selection:** Once authenticated, the app scans and displays your eligible Spotify playlists. *Note: Shared or collaborative playlists will dynamically appear as long as your account has active access permissions.*
+3. **Bracket Balancing ($2^n$):** To run a flawless single-elimination tournament, the app calculates the total number of songs in your selected playlist.
+If the track count isn't a perfect power of two, it automatically injects the exact number of **"bye" slots** required to balance the bracket fairly.
+4. **Head-to-Head Showdowns:** The tournament begins!
+You are presented with two rival tracks side-by-side.
+Each matchup showcases the **album artwork** alongside an embedded **Spotify preview window**, allowing you to listen to a snippet of the tracks before making a choice.
+5. **Seamless Voting & App Launching:** To advance a song to the next round, simply click on its album artwork.
+If you need more than a quick preview to decide, you can use the shortcut button to instantly launch and play the full track directly inside your native Spotify application.
+6. **Crowning the Champion:** Battle your way through the matchups until only one track remains.
+The final surviving song is crowned the ultimate winner of your playlist, leaving you with one last chance to play it and celebrate your undisputed favorite track.

 ## 📁 Project Structure

 ```text